Sergei Ponomarenko: Career

 In addition to winning three World championships and four European Championships, Klimova and Ponomarenko are the first figure skaters in any discipline to have won Olympic medals in three different colors.
 They won the bronze medal in 1984 Sarajevo, the silver medal in 1988 Calgary for the Soviet Union and the gold medal in 1992 Albertville for the Unified Team.

 Klimova and Ponomarenko were inducted into the World Figure Skating Hall of Fame in 2000.
 Ponomarenko is an ISU technical specialist for Russia.
 He and his wife coach young figure skaters at Sharks Ice at San Jose, California.
 They were known as "traditionalists with a light elegant touch" and for excelling both technically and artistically.

 Personal life

 Klimova and Ponomarenko married in September 1984.
 They now reside in the United States in Morgan Hill, California.
 They have two sons, Tim Ponomarenko, born in 1998, and Anthony Ponomarenko, born on January 5, 2001, in San Jose, California.
-Anthony is a competitive ice dancer for the United States.
+Anthony is a competitive ice dancer, making his first Olympic appearance for the United States with his skating partner Christina Carreira in 2026.